Multimodal Approach | Evidence-Based Optimization | Reduced LOS and Complications

 - Hip fracture: Emphasis on medical optimization, early surgery (under 36h), delirium prevention

-- eTG guidelines inform DVT prophylaxis, antibiotic timing, hip fracture management
+- National and international guidelines inform DVT prophylaxis, antibiotic timing, hip fracture management

-- Increasing adoption by major centers, supported by RACS and specialty societies
+- Increasing adoption by major centers worldwide, supported by national specialty societies

 ERAS represents the future of perioperative care in orthopaedic surgery, with robust evidence supporting improved outcomes, reduced costs, and enhanced patient satisfaction.